crate-crypto/Ed448-Goldilocks/readme.md

 ## Interesting Notes

 Goldilocks is defined using an untwisted edwards curve, Curve25519 is defined using a Montgomery Curve.
 Both use an isogeny to compute the corresponding Twisted Edwards

 Perhaps for interopability in naming:

 - CurveXXX = MontgomeryCurve

+## DONT FORGET CREDITS FOR DESIGN(DALEK) AND MOTGOMERY CODE AND MIKE